mkolodii/Portfolio/README.md

 7) The README.

 8) SOP for campfire starting.
+Formatted as a regulated industry compliant document.

 9) How to get started with Adobe InDesign tutorial.
+Designed as an onboarding document for newly hired virtual teachers.

 10) Use case showcasing two campfire scenarios.
+One depicts a normal path and the other an errenous one.